chatty/chatty/README.md

 detail that in the Pull Request.

-Obviously, I won't be able to accept all contributions, for example I may already be working on something similiar.
+Obviously, I won't be able to accept all contributions, for example I may already be working on something similar.
 If you plan to put more than a little effort into a Pull Request, consider asking first if what you're doing has a chance of being added.